1B.1 Equal Opportunity and Nondiscrimination in Employment and Education

 Subpart A. Equal opportunity for students and employees.
 Minnesota State Colleges and Universities has an enduring commitment to enhancing Minnesota’s quality of life by developing and fostering understanding and appreciation of a free and diverse society and providing equal opportunity for all its students and employees.
 To help effectuate these goals, Minnesota State Colleges and Universities is committed to a policy of equal opportunity and nondiscrimination in employment and education.

 Subpart B. Nondiscrimination.
 No person shall be discriminated against in the terms and conditions of employment, personnel practices, or access to and participation in, programs, services, and activities with regard to race, sex, color, creed, religion, age, national origin, disability, marital status, status with regard to public assistance, sexual orientation, gender identity, or gender expression.
-In addition, discrimination in employment based on membership or activity in a local commission as defined by law is prohibited.
+In addition, discrimination in employment based on familial status or membership or activity in a local commission as defined by law is prohibited.

 This policy is directed at verbal or physical conduct that constitutes discrimination /harassment under state and federal law and is not directed at the content of speech.
 In cases in which verbal statements and other forms of expression are involved, Minnesota State Colleges and Universities will give due consideration to an individual's constitutionally protected right to free speech and academic freedom.
 However, discrimination and harassment are not within the protections of academic freedom or free speech.